anqorithm/xapi_guard_middleware/README.md

 ![Python](https://img.shields.io/badge/Python-3.11-blue)
 ![FastAPI](https://img.shields.io/badge/FastAPI-0.109.0-blue)

-XAPI Guard is a FastAPI middleware that protects your API endpoints by validating X-API-Key header
+XAPI Guard is FastAPI middleware that protects your API endpoints by validating the X-API-Key header.
+It's designed in a decorator style, so you can annotate your FastAPI endpoints with `@guard.protect` to protect them.

 ## Features

-- Simple API key authentication
-- FastAPI integration
+- Annotate your FastAPI endpoints with `@guard.protect` to protect them
-- No dependencies
+- Protect specific HTTP methods (GET, POST, PUT, DELETE, etc.)
-- Path-based protection
+- Exclude paths from protection (e.g. /docs, /openapi.json, etc.)
-- Public routes configuration
+- Configure API key header name and auto error
-- OpenAPI/Swagger support
+- Support for OpenAPI/Swagger documentation (with `@guard.protect` annotation)

 ## Installation